GameDevRafael/Tribal-Warrior-3D-Character-Model-Game-Asset/README.md

 My asset is best suited for these types of games:

-- **Action**: Perfect for the ancient warrior aesthetic.
+- Action: the ancient warrior aesthetic is fit for this.
-- **Fantasy**: Ideal for roles such as gladiators, mercenaries, or mythical fighters.
+- Fantasy: for roles like gladiators, mercenaries or mythical fighters.
-- **Adventure**: A versatile character for exploration and storytelling.
+- Adventure: a versatile character for exploration and storytelling.

 ---